zpz/cloudly/docs/biglist/external_biglist.rst

 Many tools save large amounts of data in this format, often in a large number of files, sometimes in nested directories.

-:class:`ParquetBiglist` takes such data files as pre-existing, read-only, external data, and provides an API to read the data in various ways.
+:class:`ExternalBiglist` takes such data files as pre-existing, read-only, external data, and provides an API to read the data in various ways.
 This is analogous to, for example, the "external table" concept in BigQuery.